Zymbit-Docs/docs/content/bootware-one-zero/features/development/index.md

 sudo ./zb-install.sh
 ```

-The installation script will do two reboots. with everything in place, you can now run `zb-imager` to create an image.
+The installation script will do two reboots.
+With everything in place, you can now run `zb-imager` to create an image.

 ### 4. Run `zb-imager` and sign with a software-based key